shahdinsalman23/react-hoobank/README.md

 # Hoobank Modern Website

-This project was developed following the tutorial from the [JavaScript Mastery](https://www.youtube.com/@javascriptmastery/videos) channel, to study the creation and development of a website using React.
+This project was developed to understand and practice core React concepts in website creation and development.
 The following tools were used:

 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Node / nvm](https://github.com/nvm-sh/nvm)